BakhtiyarTayir/auto_parts/themes/carit/readme.txt

 = Does this theme support any plugins? =

-eson includes support for WooCommerce and for Infinite Scroll in Jetpack.
+carit includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==